mtanabe-sj/Maximilians-Hex-Tab/README.md

 Compounding the problem is this.
 The Tab lets users tag pieces of data.
 The selected range is colored and outlined.
 To achieve the effect, the Tab locates the front of the data range in device coordinates and redraws the hex numbers and ASCII text over the range.
 The starting location is calculated by multiplying the character width by the column position of the range front.
 The rounding error in the character width becomes progressively large for a character toward the end of the row, and the character and its bounding outline appear off, displaced from the original position.
 Even if the error is 1%, when multiplied by the number of character spaces, it becomes significant and makes the displacement noticeable.

-The abovementioned rounding problems are addressed this way.
+The abovementioned metrics problems are addressed this way.

-* Call GDI GetTextExtentExPoint on a string of as many 'X' characters as necessary to fill a hex-dump row.
+* Call GDI _GetTextExtentExPoint_ on a string of as many 'X' characters as necessary to fill a hex-dump row.
 That gives us an accurate logical paper width.
 When printing, go an extra step in _setupViewport_ after the logical-to-device coordinate mapping is calculated.
-Keep the full extents (width and height) of the 'X' row in VIEWINFO.FullRowExts.
+Keep the full extents (width and height) of the 'X' row in _VIEWINFO.FullRowExts_.
 It will be used to compensate for the rounding error.

-* Override BinhexView when it calculates the x-coordinate of the position of a hex number or ASCII dump character.
-BinhexView gets the position by multiplying the character width by the column position. _HexdumpPrintJob_ uses two overrides, one for hex number, and the other for ASCII character.
+* Override _BinhexView_ when it calculates the x-coordinate of the position of a hex number or ASCII dump character. _BinhexView_ gets the position by multiplying the character width by the column position. _HexdumpPrintJob_ uses two overrides, one for hex number, and the other for ASCII character.
 The two do this.
-Compute the x-coordinate by dividing FullRowExts.cx by the column position.
+Compute the x-coordinate by dividing _FullRowExts.cx_ by the column position.

 ```C++
 void HexdumpPrintJob::setupViewport()